Join our network. Make change happen.

 The international implications of national and local coordination on building energy codes: Case studies in six cities

 Building energy efficiency is an important strategy for reducing greenhouse gas emissions globally.
-In fact, 55 countries have included building energy efficiency in their Nationally Determined Contributions (NDCs) under the Paris Agreement.
+In fact, 55 countries have included building energy efficiency in their Nationally Determined Contributions (NDCs) under the

 Policy Group(s):